 The journal exclusively publishes research articles.
 Other types of work such as exhibition reviews do not fall within the focus of Perspective.
 Texts published in other contexts are accepted, provided that their contents are amended to constitute a research article that meets the journal’s criteria for publication.

 All articles must meet the general requirements applying to academic research and must be presented in clear, easily readable prose.
-The editors reserve the right to edit all submissions.
+To ensure this, the articles undergo a thorough editorial process, which is managed by the editorial team in consultation with the editorial committee.
+The editorial process takes place both before and after peer review.

 Unless explicitly stated, all content in Perspective is published on the terms described in the Creative Commons Licence CC-BY-NC-ND 4.0.
 This means, among other things, that the articles can be freely copied, shared and distributed in any format as long as the source is credited.
 However, the articles may not be used for commercial purposes, and no modified, sampled or remixed versions of the texts may be distributed.